2.3 - Temporal boundary

 🔎 To express the Bilan Carbone® in coherence with the analytical carbon accounting, the temporal boundary considers a full accounting period, best reflecting the organisation's activity as a whole.

-🔎If the Bilan Carbone® is to serve for the reporting of the Regulatory GHG Assessment, the temporal boundary considered shall be one year (thereporting year).
+🔎The organisation may rely on several resources If the Bilan Carbone® is to be used for reporting to the, the temporal boundary considered shall be one year (the reporting year).

 Last updated